nixworks/public/news/2008/06/7/index.md

 _Context: Lord's Resistance Army, Sudan_

 ### [ Hillary Clinton suspends her presidential campaign and endorses Barack Obama as the Democratic candidate for President of the United States in the 2008 election. ](/news/2008/06/7/hillary-clinton-suspends-her-presidential-campaign-and-endorses-barack-obama-as-the-democratic-candidate-for-president-of-the-united-states.md)
-_Context: 2008, Barack Obama, Democrat, Hillary Clinton, president_
+_Context: 2008, Barack Obama, Democratic, Hillary Clinton, president_

 ### [ UEFA Euro 2008 begins in Austria and Switzerland. ](/news/2008/06/7/uefa-euro-2008-begins-in-austria-and-switzerland.md)
 At 6pm on Saturday the five-and-a-half-year countdown for Euro 2008 ends and the action – and reaction – begins when Switzerland face ...

 ### [ Attackers exchange gunfire with guards at Kosovo's Prime Minister Hashim Thai's home. ](/news/2008/06/7/attackers-exchange-gunfire-with-guards-at-kosovo-s-prime-minister-hashim-thaci-s-home.md)
-_Context: Hashim Tha�i, Kosovo, Prime Minister of Kosovo_
+_Context: Hashim Thai, Kosovo, Prime Minister of Kosovo_

 ### [ Cuba offers free sex reassignment surgery. ](/news/2008/06/7/cuba-offers-free-sex-reassignment-surgery.md)
 _Context: Cuba, gender reassignment surgery_